Gateway Fashion Mall: Gateway Mall today

 Since January, 2003, the mall has been sold three times.
-On May 10, 2006 it was announced that the center was purchased by Raymond Arjmand, of Encino, California at a purchase price of $13.25 million.
+On May 10, 2006, it was announced that the center was purchased by Raymond Arjmand, of Encino, California at a purchase price of $13.25 million.
 It celebrated a re-opening on November 18, 2006, and is now known as "Gateway Fashion Mall".
 Arjmand has completed a $10 million renovation to the mall.
 Macy's was mentioned as an additional anchor store in 2006, but never came to fruition.
 A two-story addition including a vaulted atrium and space for up to six new stores was planned, but also never came to fruition.

 Major tenants vacate

 In 2008, CVS/pharmacy announced they were leaving Gateway Mall upon constructing their own freestanding store.
 On June 26, 2009, Conlin's Furniture and Joy's Hallmark announced intentions to vacate the mall.
 This marks the fourth anchor store to depart from the space occupied by Conlin's Furniture in the mall's thirty-year existence.
 Joy's Hallmark had been a tenant at the mall for over twenty years.

 On July 27, 2016, Hancock Fabrics closed after filing Chapter 11 Bankruptcy which left Sears as the only anchor left.

 On January 4, 2018, it was announced that Sears would be closing as part of a plan to close 103 stores nationwide.
 The store closed in April 2018.
 The closure of Sears left the mall with no anchors left.
 In February 2018, Planet Fitness announced it was planning to move into the former Hancock Fabrics space.

+At the start of June 2020, AMC Theatres closed its doors due to the COVID-19 pandemic leaving the locally owned Grand 22 as the only theater in Bismarck.
+The location is now a church.